nus-tic4002-AY2122S2/tp2/docs/UserGuide.md

 ### Listing all persons : `list`

-Shows a list of all persons in the address book.
+Shows a list of all persons in the Contact Manager.

 Format: `list`

 ### Editing a person : `edit`

-Edits an existing person in the address book.
+Edits an existing person in the Contact Manager.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`